-This easy Dill Dip is perfect for enjoying with veggies!
+This easy Dill Dip with Sour Cream is perfect for enjoying with veggies!
 It has just five ingredients and you can make it in five minutes.

 It’s not a party without a party dip!
-This Dill Dip is the perfect addition to your menu.
+This Dill Dip with Sour Cream is the perfect addition to your menu.
 It’s quick to make, has just five ingredients, and you and your family will love it.

 When I host, I want to provide a well-rounded menu for my family and my guests.
 There is always someone who’s on a special diet or wanting to eat healthy.
-That’s why I love Dill Dip.
+That’s why I love this dip.
 It’s an easy way to jazz up raw veggies, and everyone from little kids to adults gobble it up.

-Dill Dip is also great for meal prep.
+Dill Dip with Sour Cream is also great for meal prep.
 It stores well in the fridge, and you can portion it out into single-serve containers for enjoying all week long.

 - Sour cream and mayonnaise form the base of the dip.